XBeach

 XBeach is a powerful two-dimensional simulator designed for modeling wave propagation, sediment transport, and morphological changes in nearshore areas.
 It is widely used in coastal engineering to predict how shorelines evolve under the influence of waves, tides, and currents, making it an essential tool for erosion studies, coastal protection projects, and environmental impact assessments.

-With Inductiva, you can speed up your XBeach simulations more than 8x by sending them to Cloud machines with hundreds of cores and terabytes of disk spaces.
+With Inductiva, you can speed up your XBeach simulations by more than 8x by sending them to Cloud machines with hundreds of cores and terabytes of disk space.

 How to Run XBeach on the Cloud